KumoCorp/kumomta/docs/userguide/operation/troubleshooting.md

 !!!Note
     There are multiple ways to get help with KumoMTA, see the [How To Get Help](../general/get_help.md) page for more information.

+## Validate Your Configuration

+The first step in any troubleshooting session is to validate your current running configuration.

+For information on validating configuration see [Validating Your Configuration](../configuration/policy_helpers.md#validating-your-configuration).

 ## Using Swaks

 When troubleshooting, it helps to eliminate external factors, including the injecting email infrastructure.
 We recommend using Swaks to perform test injections as it is known to act in an RFC compliant way when injecting messages.
 See the [Swaks Documentation](http://www.jetmore.org/john/code/swaks/latest/doc/ref.txt) for more information.